Mike Harris named CEO of UMG Nashville; Dave Cobb appointed Chief Creative Officer - Music Business Worldwide

 He has worked with and produced “countless” superstar artists and albums, including Chris Stapleton’s 6x-platinum Traveller, Jason Isbell’s Southeastern, and Brandi Carlile’s By The Way I Forgive You.

-His recent works include albums for Mumford & Sons, Red Clay Strays, Zayn, Greta Van Fleet, Jamey Johnson, Little Big Town, Reba McEntire and music for Deliver Me From Nowhere, the forthcoming Bruce Springsteen biopic featuring Barry Gibb, The Highwomen, Slash, Marcus King, Teddy Swims, Stevie Nicks, Whiskey Myers, Zach Bryan, Colter Wall and many more.
+His recent works include albums for Mumford & Sons, Red Clay Strays, Zayn, Greta Van Fleet, Jamey Johnson, Little Big Town, Reba McEntire and music for Deliver Me From Nowhere, the forthcoming Bruce Springsteen biopic, adding to “his illustrious and diverse discography” featuring Barry Gibb, The Highwomen, Slash, Marcus King, Teddy Swims, Stevie Nicks, Whiskey Myers, Zach Bryan, Colter Wall and many more.

 “I am humbled to have been asked by Sir Lucian to lead UMG Nashville at such an important and exciting time in country music.”